The Fun - The Challenge - The Experience

 Just days after that race, Peter sailed Aotea from San Francisco to Tokyo, and posted the record that still stands for that distance, recognized by the Guinness Book of World Records, finishing in just 34 days, 6 hours, 26 minutes.

 Unfortunately, Aotea was lost in the 1995 Doublehanded Farallones Race after pitch-poling on the way back to the bay.
-The boat eventually drifted upside down to Micronesia.
+The crew was rescued, but the boat wasn’t found afterward, and it eventually drifted upside down to Micronesia.

-Hill “Buzz” Blackett: In the last decade, Buzz Blackett has posted the most wins for monohulls, posting the fastest elapsed monohull time six times with his Antrim Class 40 California Condor, and winning for monohulls overall on corrected time in 2020 with his Antrim-27 monohull Io.
+Hill “Buzz” Blackett: Since 2013, Buzz Blackett has posted the most wins for monohulls, posting the fastest elapsed monohull time six times with his Antrim Class 40 California Condor, and winning for monohulls overall on corrected time in 2020 with his Antrim-27 monohull Io.
 Most recently, Buzz posted the best elapsed and corrected time for the ULDB class in the 2021 race with Io.

 - BAMA will continue its partnership with the San Francisco Ham Radio Club to provide improved VHF communication.
 Gone are the days with radio silence as the race committee relay station now beams live from near Land’s End with high power antennas and radio equipment.

-- We are moving the start back to the Golden Gate Yacht Club.
+- The start will be again at the Golden Gate Yacht Club.
 That means a shorter path to get to the start in the morning!

 - Racers will again have the option of sailing inside Mile Rock to avoid current, and will again have the option to round the Southeast Farallon Island in either direction for improved tactical choices.
 Most of the winners from the 2022 race tacked around, leaving the island to starboard.

 - The standard YRA safety equipment requirements will apply, but BAMA will continue to offer its alternate solutions to allow additional boat classes to participate (e.g. Moore 24 and Express 27 fleets, various trailerable boats).
-Note that for the 2024 season, AIS transponders are now required for offshore races, but for the 2024 race, BAMA will accept any Jibeset-supported tracker, including the cellphone-based Traccar app.
+AIS transponders are now required.
 BAMA remains committed to helping racers find solutions to meet safety requirements.
 Our goal is to facilitate participation from as many boats as possible.

 - Our pre-race briefing includes topics like safety, weather and conditions expected, plus how to stay safe in the shipping lanes and avoid ship traffic.